 It’s the B-word.
 Having so many things taking your time that you have no time left for each other.
 None of this stuff can happen if you don’t actually spend time together talking.
 Spend time learning about each other and what make you tick.
 Take time to grow your friendship.

 Joe and I believe the single biggest cause of disconnection in relationship is unforgiveness.
 Unforgiveness will cause disconnection in every relationship, every time.
 Yeah, you can still be married.
 Be together.
 But you will never experience true intimacy and connection if there’s stuff you’re holding onto.
 If you have a list.
-If you will forgive only when they have apologized or when they understand or when they start to change.
-No, forgive first and God will begin to work on the rest.

 Whether you marriage is in a great place or not-so-great, pay attention to the connection pipe between you!
 Ask God to search your heart for what sin or bitterness you’re holding onto that may be the source of your disconnection.
 Honesty in marriage begins with being honest about yourself!

 Search me, O God, and know my heart!
 Try me and know my thoughts!